-Mayor David Holt was elected Feb.
+Mayor David Holt took office April 10, 2018, as Oklahoma City’s 36th Mayor.
+He was elected Feb.
 13, 2018, with 78.5 percent of the vote.
 It was the largest vote percentage achieved by a non-incumbent candidate for Mayor since 1947, and it made Holt the youngest Mayor of Oklahoma City since 1923, the first Native American mayor of Oklahoma City, and at the time of his election, the youngest mayor of a U.S. city with more than 500,000 residents.
-Mayor Holt took office April 10, 2018, as Oklahoma City’s 36th Mayor.

-- Continuing to invest in police and fire protection
+- Maintaining upgrades in core services, including streets, transit, infrastructure, police and fire protection

-- Sustaining our commitment to improving quality of life through MAPS & other initiatives
+- Continuing our improvements in quality of life and our commitment to economic growth through MAPS & other initiatives

 - Incorporating the diversity of our city into decision-making